Simple digital habits

 Sharing my creativity online

-When I started blogging and using social media my motivations were to share my creative work, engage with like-minded folk and unwind after a busy day at work.
+When I started blogging and using social media in 2008 my motivations were to share my creative work, engage with like-minded folk and unwind after a busy day at work.
 After years of carrying my artwork around in a portfolio, it was wonderful to curate a space to showcase my creative projects – from styling and photography to home improvements.
-I’ll always be grateful for this, and for the mind-blowing opportunities it has brought to my door.
+I’ll always be grateful for this, and the mind-blowing opportunities it has brought to my door.

-Nowadays my website, blog and social media channels are where I connect with my clients and creative community.
+Nowadays my website, newsletter, blog and social media channels are where I connect with my clients and online community.
 My blog posts are inspired by the things that come up in my life and work, and I use the social media channels as and when I have something of value to say or share (though I must admit, I find the developing algorithms and the onslaught of advertisements can make this a challenge).

 1. iMac and iPad

 This one is simple.
 I only use my computer and tablet when I’m working.
 Otherwise, they’re stored away in my office.
 On my computer, I keep my desktop clear of files and I regularly tidy and remove the things that I no longer need – files, folders, bookmarks and so on.
 I’m also fairly ruthless with my photos, I download everything from my camera and phone, and I delete the photos I don’t want to keep.
 I’d rather have a few carefully chosen photos from a day out or holiday, than hundreds that I’ll never look at again.
 A simple digital habit that I’m certain my future self will thank me for!

 As with everything in life, I like to keep my phone as simple as possible.
 I’ve removed all the apps that I don’t use and anything I can’t remove, or I find distracting, I store away in a folder.
 When the social media apps get the better of me, I delete them from my phone.
 This resets the balance and when I re-install them, I tend to use them less.